Healthcare & Health Insurance in Mexico

 Do you have anything more to add about local medical facilities in Mexico?

 "We have one major private hospital in Playa.
 This is a really important thing to me as the public hospitals are not up to par with what expats are accustomed to coming from the US, Canada or Europe.
 The care is really outstanding in the private hospitals with most doctors speaking fluent English.
 They are also required to have an additional level of training to be able to work in a private hospital.
 I have been retired for 15 years but I actually sell international health insurance to expats which allows us to use ANY PRIVATE hospital or doctor in the world.
 I got involved in this because I was hit by a taxi cab about 15 years ago while traveling and ended up in a public hospital.
 The conditions were so bad - no soap or toilet paper in the bathrooms - 50 people in a group room.....
 I never wanted to be in that situation ever again.
 That was when I went quest for international health insurance.
-It is something critical to have," commented a person living in Playa Del Carmen, Mexico.
+It is something critical to have," said one foreigner in Playa Del Carmen.

 As a foreigner living in Mexico, will I have access to public healthcare?
 What is it like?